toke/craus/README.md

 ## Bugs

 * This code is not multi-threading safe
+* The jautz Strategy only supports the current day and no delte
 * We have different time based problems.
 (Thanks John Titor for pointing this out) One of course obvious and final one is the end of our universe.
 The code does not cope with this event and users should be aware of possible side effects. [[CITATION NEEDED](http://xkcd.com/285/)]